Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Introduction

 \section{Introduction}

-As we approach three decades after the achievement of Bose-Einstein condensation (BEC)~\cite{dalfovo1999theory,pitaevskii2003bose}, experiments can for some time now controllably create BECs possessing internal degrees-of-freedom~\cite{stamper1998optical,stenger1998spin,chang2005coherent,widera2006precision,huh2020observation}.
-These multi-component systems, due to the Zeeman splitting of the involved magnetic sublevels are known as spinor condensates and have been discussed in dedicated reviews~\cite{kawaguchi2012spinor,stamper2013spinor}, as well as in books~\cite{pethick,pitaevskii2003bose,frantzeskakis2015defocusing}.
+It is nowdays possible to controllably create Bose-Einstein condensates (BECs) possessing internal degrees-of-freedom~\cite{stamper1998optical,stenger1998spin,chang2005coherent,widera2006precision,huh2020observation}.
+These multi-component systems, due to the Zeeman splitting of the involved magnetic sublevels are known as spinor condensates and have been discussed in dedicated reviews~\cite{kawaguchi2012spinor,stamper2013spinor} and books~\cite{pethick,pitaevskii2003bose,frantzeskakis2015defocusing}.
 Among spinors with hyperfine spin $F=1$ or $2$, spin-1 BECs represent arguably the most studied class.
-The two-body interaction of spin-1 bosons is known to contain two interaction parameters accounting for density (or interparticle) and spin-interactions.
+The two-body interaction of spin-1 bosons features density (or interparticle) and spin-interactions.
 By engineering the internal states using optical and magnetic fields, various magnetic ground states and the related to them first and second order phase transitions are now accessible~\cite{kawaguchi2012spinor}.
 For instance a $^{23}$Na spinor gas experiences antiferromagnetic (AF) interactions~~\cite{stamper1998optical,stenger1998spin} whilst $^{87}$Rb~\cite{chang2005coherent,widera2006precision} and $^{7}$Li~\cite{huh2020observation,kim2021emission} feature weak and strong ferromagnetic (FM) ones.